-->

 [*] will try to impersonat administrator

-[*] Alreay have user administrator ticket for target ACADEMY-EA-DC01.INLANEFREIGHT.LOCAL
+[*] Alreay have user administrator ticket for target ACADEMY-EA-DC01.echoridge.local

 [*] Pls make sure your choice hostname and the -dc-ip are same machine !!